 Your Florida Tech academic department will determine how transfer credits will be applied to your Florida Tech degree requirements.
 Credits may be transferred without being applied toward your specific degree program.
-If your UA rep is not able to assist you with how transfer credits are applied, please contact your Florida Tech Program Chair.
+If your student representative is not able to assist you with how transfer credits are applied, please contact your Florida Tech Program Chair.

 Is there an appeal process for my transfer credit evaluation?

-Absolutely!
-To appeal your transfer credit evaluation, and once you have received your initial evaluation, provide the Credential Evaluator Supervisor with additional course information such as detailed syllabi.
-Appeals must be submitted in writing to the Office of the Registrar prior to the completion of your second term at Florida Tech.
+Yes.
+To appeal your transfer credit evaluation, once you have received your initial evaluation, provide the Credential Evaluator Supervisor with additional course information such as detailed syllabi.
+Appeals must be submitted in writing to the Office of the Registrar before you complete your second term at Florida Tech.
 You will be notified of any updates via email.
 Send the syllabi to:

 Fax: (321) 674-8216